College of Charleston: surfing for college credit | Photo: College of Charleston

 There are only two universities on the entire US East Coast that offer surfing for college credit.
 One of them is the College of Charleston.

-"The mission of the College is to pursue and share knowledge through study, inquiry and creation in order to empower the individual and enrich society.
-Our introduction to surfing course really does all of that," explains Tom Carroll, senior surf instructor at the College of Charleston.
+"The mission of the College is to pursue and share knowledge through study, inquiry, and creation in order to empower the individual and enrich society," explains Tom Carroll, senior surf instructor at the College of Charleston.

 In addition, he says, the course curriculum is also aligned with the College's core values, which include an emphasis on educational excellence, a student-focused community, and use of the history, traditions and environment of Charleston and the Lowcountry.